kedebug/LispEx/README.md

 1
 ```

-What's new, some *Go* liked concurrency features are introduced in LispEx.
-You can start new coroutines with `go` statements, and use `<-chan` or `chan<-` to connect the concurrent coroutines.
+What's new, some *Go*-like concurrency features are introduced in LispEx.
+You can start new coroutines with `go` statements, and use `<-chan` or `chan<-` connecting them.
 A ping-pong example is shown below:

 ```ss
 ; define channels